theSage21/redbull/README.md

 - Auto OPTIONS
-- All APIs are JSON, POST.
+- All APIs are JSON, POST by default.
 - Using static types APIs are auto-documented at `/<version>/docs`
 - You're not locked in.
-You can still code the old way.
+You can still code the way your framework of choice expects you to.
+- You can use any framework you want (Bottle, Flask, Django, Aiohttp ...)

 Bottle Example